This site contains affiliate links to products and services. We may receive a commission for purchases made through these links.

 She would say the same thing 6 different ways, So it was very difficult to even distinguish a pattern.

-We use the Kaufman approach, she has a OT (Occupational therapist) and a speech pathologist.
-She is currently in her 2nd year at a AMAZING public special needs preschool in our school district.
+We use the Kaufman approach, she has a OT (Occupational therapist) and a speech pathologist (SLP) She had 2 years in a AMAZING public special needs preschool in our school district.
+She started Kindergarten this year and is doing extremely well in a main stream classroom.
 She has improved leaps and bounds and even though we still struggle daily I am extremely grateful for the progress.
+She does know all of her ABC’s but some of the sounds are incorrect and sound the same.
+Like T and E. So we are having a harder go at reading, but she is doing amazing!Apraxia Awareness is May 14th Niagra Falls turned their Falls blue for Apraxia Awareness!!!
+How awesome!My quirky little Miss Diva!